bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 ### Getting evaluation details

 This method will return the evaluation details for a specific feature flag.
-This is useful if you need to know the variation reason or send this data elsewhere.
+It is useful if you need to know the variation reason or send this data elsewhere.
+It will return null if the feature flag is missing in the SDK.

 <Tabs>
 <TabItem value="kt" label="Kotlin">